Humanized Mouse Models

 - Quick engraftment (from approximately Week 3)

 - Ideal for studies requiring mature T cells

 PBMC humanized models can develop graft vs host disease (GvHD) three to four weeks post engraftment.
 The onset of GvHD is PBMC-donor dependent.
 This humanized model provides a useful tool to evaluate the efficacy of immunosuppressants, cellular therapies, IO therapies, among other therapeutic modalities in the prevention or exacerbation of GvHD.

 Knock-in Humanized Mouse Models

-Knock-in humanized mice models are genetically modified animals in which a murine gene or sequence is replaced by a human counterpart and under the regulation of the endogenous promoter.
+Knock-in humanized mouse models are genetically modified animals, in which a murine gene or sequence is replaced by a human counterpart under the regulation of the endogenous promoter.
 Thus, the expression and signal transduction pathways that regulate the function of that particular protein or enzyme are not altered.